 It all depends on what your skin needs and your preferences in regard to formula, texture, and fragrance.
-Let’s take a look at each brand and compare nine of each of their skincare products.
+Let’s take a look at each brand and compare several of each of their skincare products.

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.

 CeraVe was founded in 2005 after experts noticed that skin conditions like dry skin, acne, eczema, and psoriasis all share the same quality: a compromised skin barrier.

 Three Essential Ceramides

-Ceramides are lipids found naturally in the skin that makeup about 50% of the skin’s composition and help prevent transepidermal water loss.
+Ceramides are lipids found naturally in the skin that make up about 50% of the skin’s composition and help prevent transepidermal water loss.

 These ceramides support the skin barrier and help the skin retain moisture, making their products perfect for dry skin.

 Emulsion (MVE) Delivery Technology

 These time-released spheres create multiple phases of moisture release by slowly dissolving and releasing the actives onto the skin’s surface.

 Related Post: The Best CeraVe Drugstore Skincare Products

 Cetaphil was founded in 1947 by a pharmacist in Texas.
 The brand has grown over the years, focusing on formulating skincare products that treat multiple skin conditions and skin types.

 Cetaphil is available in over 70 countries and offers a variety of skincare products, sun care products, and even baby care products.

 CeraVe vs Cetaphil Comparison: Which is Better?

 For each CeraVe vs Cetaphil comparison, you’ll see a table with similarities and differences between each product so that you can decide what would work best for your skin.

 Please note that you’ll see a WHICH IS BETTER section under each of the product comparisons.
 Keep in mind that there won’t be a definitive answer as these picks are very subjective.

 CeraVe Hydrating Facial Cleanser vs Cetaphil Gentle Skin Cleanser

-This gentle face wash won’t leave skin feeling dry or tight thanks to enriching ingredients such as three essential ceramides (Ceramide NP, Ceramide AP, Ceramide EOP), and moisture-binding sodium hyaluronate (hyaluronic acid) for hydration.
+This gentle face wash won’t leave skin feeling dry or tight, thanks to enriching ingredients such as three essential ceramides (Ceramide NP, Ceramide AP, Ceramide EOP), and moisture-binding sodium hyaluronate (hyaluronic acid) for hydration.

 This CeraVe cleanser also contains glycerin, a humectant that draws water to the skin, and pure vitamin E, a potent antioxidant that protects the skin against environmental stressors like UV rays and pollution.

-The cleanser also contains CeraVe’s MVE patented technology that releases the product over an extended period of time to relieve dry skin and improve moisture retention.
+The cleanser also contains CeraVe’s MVE patented technology that releases the product over an extended period to relieve dry skin and improve moisture retention.

-This Cetaphil face wash would be ideal for sensitive skin since it defends against the five signs of skin sensitivity: irritation, roughness, tightness, dryness and a weakened skin barrier.
+This face wash defends against the five signs of skin sensitivity: irritation, roughness, tightness, skin dryness, and a weakened skin barrier.

 CERAVE vs CETAPHIL: WHICH CLEANSER FOR DRY SKIN IS BETTER?